1. Home/

 • Digital Twin of an Organization (DTO) for comprehensive process simulation

-Testing automated workflows requires a comprehensive approach that combines various test levels and methods to ensure the reliability and quality of the automation solution.
+Testing automated workflows requires a comprehensive approach that combines various testing levels and methods to ensure the reliability and quality of the automation solution.

 🧪 Test Strategy and Levels